Q&A with Monsenso’s Chairman Jukka Pertola

 What is your most important contribution as Chairman of the Board?

 “My most important contribution as the Chairman of the Board will be to establish a solid governance structure for when the company goes public.
-When that is in place, we will consider a shift in the chairmanship to a profile that has the right competencies to lead Monsenso into the next phase of the company’s journey.
 It is my goal to ensure that Monsenso is successfully noted on Nasdaq First North Growth Market this summer.”

 Why did you choose Monsenso?